What Good Intake Management Looks Like in Modern Procurement

 Good intake management enforces Procurement governance without slowing business teams down.
 It ensures:

-Through structured intake and configurable workflows, Raindrop Systems supports governance controls that scale with enterprise requirements while maintaining stakeholder usability.
+Raindrop Systems enforces governance controls that scale with enterprise requirements through structured intake and configurable workflows without sacrificing stakeholder usability.

 5. Integration